Cognitive Behavior Therapy

 Attwood, T. & Scarpa, A. (2013).
 Modifications of cognitive-behavioral therapy for children and adolescents with high-functioning ASD and their common difficulties.
 CBT for children and adolescents with high-functioning autism spectrum disorders.

-Please note, this book requires purchase
+Please note, this requires purchase for complete access

 Lindgren, S. and Doobay, A. (2011).
 Evidence-Based Interventions for Autism Spectrum Disorders.